- Townsville: February, July

 Benefit from our researchers’ strong links with industry, including the Great Barrier Reef Marine Park Authority (GBRMPA), TropWater and CSIRO Townsville.
 As a marine biologist, you could work in conservation biology and policy, environmental and resource management, fisheries biology, ecosystem restoration and marine impact assessments.

 Develop the problem-solving, analytical and quantitative reasoning skills that are highly sought-after by employers worldwide.
 With small class sizes, you will receive the one-on-one support required to excel as a mathematician.

 Understand advanced mathematical techniques, data analysis and multivariate statistical methods.
 You will learn how to formulate mathematical models to illustrate science and engineering problems and use various techniques to help find solutions.

-To enhance your employability skills, you have the flexibility to combine this major with another science major.
+To enhance your employability skills, you have the flexibility to combine this major with another Bachelor of Science major.
 As a mathematician, you can work in many sectors such as information technology, animated films, business and finance, astronomy and space exploration, climate study or meteorology, cryptography and applied research.

 Molecular and Cell Biology

 Learn how to amplify and edit DNA sequences and conduct laboratory-based and field-based projects.
 Throughout your degree, you will study the basis of health and disease at a molecular level and analyse the functions of a whole cell.

 Benefit from hands-on experience using cutting-edge equipment and techniques.
 Study biochemistry, microbiology, biotechnology and bioinformatics and gain an in-depth understanding of molecular genetics.
 These structures and processes form the basis of all living matter and provide insights into complex biological interactions.

 Develop the foundations needed to work towards developments of modern medicine and biotechnology.
 You will have the knowledge to work across a breadth of industries — job opportunities include working in research laboratories, hospital and diagnostic departments and biotech or pharmaceutical companies.